Pole-Engineering/Docs/docs/projects/Crossant 235/Build Guide/Electronics.md

 # Mainboard Selection
 >Since the Crossant has a total of 8 motors, you should choose a mainboard with 8 driver slots.
 Alternatively, you could use two mainboards with fewer than 8 driver slots, but we do not recommend this.
 >
->Since we aim for high speeds, you may prefer the STM32F446 chip.
-However the H729, have much higher MHz values compared to the F446 and F429, making them more suitable for a fast printer.
+>Since we aim for high speeds, you may prefer the STM32F446 or F429 chip.
+However the H723, have much higher MHz values compared to the F446 and F429, making them more suitable for a fast printer.
 Otherwise, you may encounter the ```MCU timer too close``` error.
 >
 ><div style={{textAlign: 'center'}}>
   <img src={mobo} alt="overview" style={{width: 700, opacity: 1}}/>